 Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation be necessary for us to undertake investigations of the impact of the development and completion of this will take several weeks.
 It should be noted that in the event of an upgrade to our assets being required, up to three years lead in time will be necessary.
 In this case we ask that the following paragraph is included in the Development Plan Document.
 "Developers will be required to demonstrate that there is adequate water supply capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
 In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing water infrastructure."
 On the information available to date we do not envisage infrastructure concerns regarding Waste Water capability in relation to this site.
 Development covers a large area, currently served by combined sewers.
 Impact will depend upon proposed points of connection.
-Overall flows to combined sewers should not exceed historic flows and this may often be achievable by agreed surface water retention.
+Overall flows to combined sewers should not exceed historic flows and this may often be achievable by agreed surface water retention. development, it should be provided alongside it and development should not be permitted unless essential infrastructure can be completed prior to occupation of the new development.
+This approach was agreed with Thames Water during the preparation of the Core Strategy and is not considered necessary to repeat this approach in the AAP.
 Further information is set out in the infrastructure plan included in the AAP and the infrastructure background paper.
-262 127 Thames Water Utilities 3 On the information available to date we do not envisage infrastructure concerns regarding Water Supply capability in relation to this site".
+262 Thames Water Utilities On the information available to date we do not envisage infrastructure concerns regarding Water Supply capability in relation to this site".
 On the information available to date we do not envisage infrastructure concerns regarding Waste Water capability in relation to this site.
 Development covers a large area, currently served by combined sewers.
 Impact will depend upon proposed points of connection therefore it is recommended that the proposed development drains to the combined sewer Noted.